 18. Budgeted personnel funds may not be transferred to any other expenditure category in the department's budget.
-Changes in personnel needs and available funds will be addressed during the budget process.
+Unallocated personnel reserve funds may be allocated within the personnel budget by the department head at the time he/she deems appropriate.
+The total budgeted personnel funds available to each department shall not be decreased due to employee termination, retirement, turnover, change in salaries, etc. Changes in personnel needs and available funds will be addressed during the budget process.